Hafizh-Zen/advprog-module6/README.md

 After executing and reviewing the code, I observed that the redirection to the hello.html page was noticeably slow.
 This slowdown was caused by the presence of a sleep function in the code, which tied up system resources and delayed the handling of my original request.
 While the program was sleeping, the request was placed in a queue, causing a wait time.
 As a result, the response was delayed, and the page load felt sluggish because the server couldn't process other requests until the sleep duration ended.

+REFLECTION 5

+Integrating multithreading into the application greatly enhanced its performance by enabling the use of worker threads to handle incoming requests in parallel.
+This means multiple requests can be processed at the same time, removing the bottleneck caused by the sleep function, which previously delayed other requests.

+The implementation starts by setting up a communication channel for passing tasks to threads.
+A thread pool is then created with multiple workers—each one dedicated to handling a single request.
+When a request is received, it's wrapped in a function, placed in a Box, and sent to a worker.
+The worker locks onto the task until it's done.
+In this case, four worker threads are used, and for each incoming stream from the TCPListener, the thread pool runs the handle_connection function to manage the request.